 Find out about the different enrollment periods.

-It is worth taking the extra step to verify that your doctor accepts Medicare coverage.
-This can help an individual make sure they get the most from their Medicare benefits and keep out-of-pocket expenses to a minimum.
+It is worth taking the extra step to verify that a doctor accepts Medicare coverage.
+This can help ensure a person gets the most from their Medicare benefits and keep out-of-pocket expenses to a minimum.